PotatoPalooza/oss-repo-template/Assignments/Analysis Homework.md

 | 8   | Community Norms        |         2          |  [Great code of conduct included](https://opensource.google/conduct/) that comes with all google open source projects         |
 | 9   | User Base              |         1          |Small user base with 595 stars on github and mostly researcher interest|
 |     | **Total Score**        |         12         |

+## Part 2: In Depth Analysis of NumPy